 For further information on the Burwood Council Audit, Risk and Improvement Committee contact the Manager Governance & Risk by email at Governance@burwood.nsw.gov.au or by phone on +61 2 9911 9911.

-Reviewed by Chair of the Audit, Risk and Improvement Committee[signed] [date]
+Reviewed by Chair of the Audit, Risk and Improvement Committee: 21 November 2024

-Reviewed by Burwood Council in accordance with a resolution of the governing body
+Reviewed by Burwood Council in accordance with a resolution of the governing body: 26 November 2024 (Min.
+No. 104/24)